adcimon/morph-effect/README.md

 # Vertex Shader: Simple Morph.

 This shader has been made with Unity 2017.3.0.
-To use it just add a material with the shader to a mesh renderer and attach the provided C# script to it.
+To use it just add a material with the shader to a mesh renderer and attach the provided C# script to the gameobject.

 To morph into a cube the vertices are expanded and clamped to fit the cube dimensions.
 ```